Space food: Cooking in space

 The International Space Station is fitted with rehydration chambers and food warmers to prepare the packaged food before consumption.
-The first and only kitchen on ISS was located in the Russian Orbital Segment (ROS), containing a hydration system for reheating food, and a food warmer for canned food.
+The first galley on ISS was located in the Russian Orbital Segment (ROS), containing a hydration system for reheating food, and a food warmer for canned food.
 The United States developed the second food warmer system in a briefcase-like shape to provide the reheating function for packet-style food items.
 A second galley was added to the Unity module due to the crew size increase.
 Combined dinners were rare, as Russian, Space Shuttle, and other ISS astronauts were often eating in their own segments with different schedules.

 On Tiangong Space Station, the kitchen is located in the Tianhe core module, along with living quarters and entertainment systems.
-Huang Weifen, the chief astronaut trainer of China Manned Space Agency (CMSA), explained that the station is equipped with a small kitchen table for food preparation and the first-ever microwave oven in spaceflight so that astronauts can "always have hot food whenever they need."
+And the kitchen is equipped with a small kitchen table for food preparation and the first-ever microwave oven in spaceflight.
+Huang Weifen, the chief astronaut trainer of China Manned Space Agency (CMSA), explained that the intention was to make sure that astronauts can "always have hot food whenever they need."
+China later experimented with using convection oven in space.
+Shenzhou 21 delivered an air fryer to the Tiangong, which features built-in air purification and residue collector to allow safe usage inside confined space and microgravity.
+The new oven allows baking and grilling of food, instead of simple reheating.
+Chinese astronauts cooked barbecue chicken wings and grilled steak with it.